HP TECH TAKES /...

 In the past, the convenience and portability of a wireless mouse were overshadowed by poor performance.
 A sluggish USB mouse would have a lag time between when you physically touched the device and when the input would be received by the computer, making the cursor appear glitchy in motion.

-Technology has since improved in leaps and bounds, meaning you can count on a lightning-fast connection between your input and output devices without experiencing any delay of data relay.
+Technology has since improved by leaps and bounds, meaning you can count on a lightning-fast connection between your input and output devices without experiencing any delay of data relay.

 A reliable wireless mouse is especially critical for gaming.
 In the virtual battlefield, lives are on the line and every second matters to your gaming victories.
 You need to rest assured that your laptop mouse will quickly and dependably input each and every click that you register, or else you risk giving up your competitive edge to an opponent with a faster device.